ganonym741/hyperhire/README.md

 ### Railway (Backend)

 1. Connect your GitHub repository to Railway
+2. In Railway dashboard, set the **Root Directory** to `be/`
-2. Railway will automatically detect the `railway.json` configuration and use the specified Dockerfile
+3. Railway will automatically detect the Dockerfile in the `be/` directory
-3. Add a PostgreSQL database service in Railway
+4. Add a PostgreSQL database service in Railway
-4. Set environment variables:
+5. Set environment variables:
    - `DATABASE_URL` - Railway's PostgreSQL connection string (auto-generated)
    - `PORT` - `8080` (matches Dockerfile EXPOSE)

+Alternatively, you can use the `railway.json` configuration file, but setting the root directory in the dashboard is more reliable for monorepos.

 ### Docker